zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-staged/obtain-compute-image-19c-staged.md

 - Signed in to Oracle Cloud Infrastructure
 - Created SSH keys in Cloud Shell

-## **STEP 1**: Configure a security rule on your VCN
+## **STEP 1**: Add security rules to your existing VCN

+Configure ingress rules in your VCN's default security list to allow traffic on port 22 for SSH connections, traffic on ports 1521 to 1524 for the database listeners, and traffic on port 6080 for HTTP connections to the noVNC browser interface.

-> **Note**: Complete this step only if you plan to use your own VCN when creating the stack in STEP 2.
-You can skip this step if you are working in the LiveLabs environment.
+> **Note**: If you plan to let the terraform script create a new VCN for you (recommended), you can skip this step and proceed to STEP 2.
+If you are working in the LiveLabs environment, you can skip this step and STEP 2 and proceed to STEP 3.

-1. From the navigation menu, select **Networking**, and then **Virtual Cloud Networks**.
+1. From the navigation menu in Oracle Cloud Infrastructure, select **Networking**, and then **Virtual Cloud Networks**.

-2. Select the compartment in which your VCN resides.
+2. Select your VCN.

-3. Click the name of your VCN.

-4. On the left, click **Security Lists**.
+3. Under **Resources**, select **Security Lists**.

-5. Click the default security list.
+4. Click the default security list.

-6. Click **Add Ingress Rules**.
-An Ingress Rule dialog box is displayed.

-7. Configure the following rule, and then click **Add Ingress Rules**.

-    - source type: CIDR
-    - source cidr 0.0.0.0/0
-    - destination port: 6080
+5. For each port number/port number range (22, 1521-1524, 6080), click **Add Ingress Rule**.
+For **Source CIDR**, enter **0.0.0.0/0**.
+For **Destination port range**, enter the port number.
+Click **Add Ingress Rule**.

 ## **STEP 2**: Create and apply a stack in Resource Manager